HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

   console.log(s)
 }
 ```
-by running this on Node.js, it prints a table like so:
+By running this on Node.js, it prints a table like so:
 ```
 ...
 60.17545, 24.68756